Citrix Gateway and Endpoint Management

 - Authentication: Select whether to enable authentication.
 The default is ON.

-- Deliver user certificate for authentication: Select whether you want Endpoint Management to share the authentication certificate with Secure Hub so that the Citrix Gateway handles client certificate authentication.
+- Deliver user certificate for authentication: Select whether you want Endpoint Management to share the authentication certificate with Secure Hub.
+Sharing the certificate enables Citrix Gateway to handle the client certificate authentication.
 The default is OFF.

 - Credential Provider: In the list, click the credential provider to use.
 For more information, see Credential providers.